Leica CL: Lenses

 The CL was sold with two lenses specially designed for it: the Leitz Summicron-C 40mm f:2 sold as the normal lens, and the Leitz Elmar-C 90mm f:4 long lens.
 Both take the uncommon Series 5.5 filters.
 A Leitz Elmarit-C 40mm f:2.8 was also briefly produced but it is said that only 400 were made.

 The lenses specially designed for the Leica CL can physically mount on a Leica M body, but Leica recommended not doing so because it would not give the best focusing precision, allegedly because the coupling cam of the C and M lenses is not the same.
 This difference however has no impact on actual focusing precision.

 When sold with a Leitz Minolta CL, the lenses were called Minolta M-Rokkor 40mm f:2 (later just Minolta M-Rokkor 40mm f:2) and Minolta M-Rokkor 90mm f:4.
 It is said that the 40mm was made in Japan by Minolta while the 90mm was made by Leitz and is rare.
 With the later Minolta CLE, Minolta would produce lenses of the same name but with a different coupling system, the same as the Leica M lenses.
 A new Minolta M-Rokkor 28mm f:2.8 lens was introduced as well.
 All these lenses can be mounted on the CL too.
 Rokkor-branded lenses for the CL and CLE take the more easily found 40.5mm filter size.

 The CL can take nearly all the Leica M lenses.
 Exception are some lenses that protrude deep into the body and could hurt the meter arm, these include: 15mm/8 Hologon, 21mm/4 Super Angulon, 28mm/2.8 Elmarits before serial number 2314921.
 The eyed lenses, including the M3 wide-angle lenses, the 135mm/2.8 Elmarit, and the 50mm/2 Dual Range Summicron, cannot be mounted either because they are incompatible with the body shape.
 The 90mm/2 Summicron and 135mm/4 Tele-Elmar are incompatible too.
-The collapsible lenses can be mounted but they must not be fully collapsed, and Leitz advised to stick to the barrel an adhesive strip of adequate width, to limit the collapsing movement.
+The 50mm f/1 Noctilux is too large and blocks the rangefinder window, making focusing impossible.
+Some of the collapsible lenses can be mounted but they must not be fully collapsed, and Leitz advised to stick to the barrel an adhesive strip of adequate width, to limit the collapsing movement.
+At least the 50mm f/2 Summicron (collapsible, Type 1) and 50mm f/3.5 Elmar can be fully collapsed, although, one should avoid releasing the shutter with a collapsed lens mounted.
 Another limitation is that the rangefinder is only coupled until 0.8m.